2025 NHL Stadium Series: Entertainment

-O.A.R. performed with The Ohio State University Athletic Band with at the pregame concert, while Columbus-based alternative rock duo Twenty One Pilots performed during the first intermission.
+O.A.R. performed with The Ohio State University Athletic Band at the pregame concert, while Columbus-based alternative rock duo Twenty One Pilots performed during the first intermission.
 The national anthem was performed by the Athletic Band accompanied by deaf performer Elyssa Williams in American Sign Language.
 Script Ohio on Ice was also performed by the Athletic Band.
+Several members of the Ohio State football team, who had won the National Championship five weeks earlier, were in attendance and were honored before the game, with the National Championship trophy also in attendance.
+Two of the members of the championship team were on hand for the ceremonial puck drop along with the Ohio State University president Ted Carter.

 Broadcasting

 The game aired in the United States on ESPN and was streamed on ESPN+ and Disney+.
 After airing the last three Stadium Series games, ESPN's sister channel ABC was unavailable to carry this year's game due to NBA commitments.
 The ESPN feed was simulcast in Canada on FX due to other Hockey Night in Canada games airing on the various Sportsnet channels; the Stadium Series was still available to stream on Sportsnet+.